tmatijev/jquery.jsBem/README.md

 Use case is that if button is clicked, CSS class should be added on person and add BEM modifier.
 We want to have 2 different classes - tall, short and medium and each one of them will have different styles for each BEM element (hand & leg).
 But, if nothing is clicked, default sizes will be applied (in other words, class without modifier in this case is same as "default" or "average").

-So, problem with BEM is that you need to have pre-entered CSS values all the time.
+So, problem with BEM is that you need to have pre-entered CSS classes all the time.
 If we want person to be "tall", HTML would look like this:

 ```html
 <div class="person person--tall">